Expanding the Possibilities for Solving Hunger in Florida

 Through collaboration and innovation, Feeding Florida member food banks are expanding the possibilities for solving hunger.
 Access to healthy nutritious food is fundamental and is the foundation from which the success of all other issues is determined.
 If a child is hungry, that child cannot learn.
 If an adult is hungry, they can neither meet nutritional needs faced daily nor overcome the barriers that keep families in persistent poverty.

-Feeding Florida member food banks support more than 2,300 community-based partner agencies, which provide food directly to individuals and families in need to ensure a hunger-free Florida.
-Each year, the Feeding Florida network provides food to the 2.8 million Floridians facing hunger, including 800,00 children and 550,000 seniors.
+Feeding Florida member food banks support more than 2,400 community-based partner agencies, which provide food directly to individuals and families in need to ensure a hunger-free Florida.
+Last year, the Feeding Florida network provided 404 million pounds of food.
+Of that, 52 million pounds was fresh, locally-grown fruits and vegetables.
 Feeding Florida is a unified voice regarding hunger and food access by focusing on each community’s needs.More About Feeding Florida

 Pinpointing hunger at hyper-local levels